ajp/ruby_setup/README.md

 Shell scripts for the installation and setup of Ruby (namely commonly used Ruby Gems).

-Sometimes, when setting up a new machine or installing a new Ruby VM, there is a need for automating the install of commonly used gems (i.e. setting up your toolbox).
+Sometimes, when setting up a new machine or installing a new Ruby version, there is a need for automating the install of commonly used gems (i.e. setting up your toolbox).
 This solves that problem by providing a master list of gems which can be installed with a single command.